plivo/plivo-browser-sdk2-examples/README.md

         console.log('initPhone ready!')
         }
 ```
-In the demo, `options` can be set from UI in the SETTINGS menu.
-Once the SETTINGS is updated clicking on LOGIN will boot the phone again.
+In the demo, `options` can be set from UI in the CONFIG menu.
+Once the CONFIG is updated clicking on LOGIN will boot the phone again.

 ### Document ready state